2022 Winter Olympics torch relay: Flame display leg (stage 1)

-Beijing municipal leg (stage 3)
+Beijing municipal leg (stages 2 and 3)

 End of Torch Relay

 The relay ended after the 2022 Winter Olympics opening ceremony, when the Olympic Cauldron was lit by Altay Uyghur cross-country skier Dilnigar Ilhamjan, and nordic combined Zhao Jiawen.

 After the cauldron in the stadium was lit, the three venues clusters' cauldron was lit right after the end of the opening ceremony.